 Toni and his wife have a knife throwing act.
 (Now there’s a trusting relationship!)

-There are also the Timbuktu Tumblers with an acrobatic act that includes very low limbo and human pyramids.
+There are also the Zulu Warriors with an acrobatic tumbling act that includes human pyramids and hoop jumping.

 Bolas Argentinas are Gabriel and Germaine who make the tradition of throwing weapons (bolas) their own in a dangerous display of daring and talent.
-(Yes, that is Germaine Delbosq performing again, this time with her husband.)
+(Yes, that is Germaine Delbosq performing again, this time with her husband and her daughter.)

 And Juma is a new African contortionist act that will have you squirming and squealing as he twists his body in ways that really don’t seem possible.

-For those that know and love Zippos Circus, you’ll be pleased to hear Norman is bringing his budgies – an act that makes me ridiculously happy every year.
+For those that know and love Zippos Circus, you’ll be pleased to hear Norman has his budgies – an act that makes me ridiculously happy every year.

 And back by popular demand are the Brazilian Lucius Troupe with their Globe of Death act.

-Inside the metal sphere the motorbike riders zoom at up to 60mph!
+Inside the raised metal sphere the motorbike riders zoom at up to 60mph!
 The lights go out and they keep on going.
 The globe separates in the middle and they keep on going.
 It really is an extraordinary act with real danger.

 The Zippos Circus Jigit! tour started on 5 April at Blackheath, south London, and tours nationwide to the end of October 2017.
 There are quite a few London venues in April and May, and hopefully more towards the end of the tour too.

 Tickets start from just £9 for adults (15 years and over) and £7.50 for children.
 Seats for the ‘first night’ Preview Show at each location are available for £7.50.
 (It’s exactly the same show; they simply like to offer a really good deal to those who come to the first show.)
 Kids under 2 go free if they don’t occupy a seat.